Brinkslu991/while-loops-starter/while-loops-quick-guide.md

   * Example: Iterating (looping) over the items in a Python list.
   * The for loop stops when it reaches the end of your Python list.
 * **While Loop:** Use when you don't know in advance how many times you want your loop to run or when you want the loop to keep looping until a certain condition is met.
-  * Example: Repeating a task until the user decides to quit the loop.
+  * Example: Prompting the user to enter a number (such as a temperature or a quiz score) until the user decides to quit the loop.

 ### **Example 1: Simple Counter**